Kyoto Computer Gakuin: Founders

-Yasuko and Shigeo Hasegawa organized the "FORTRAN Research Seminar" in Kyoto in 1963.
-This became the roots of Kyoto Computer Gakuin and the KCG Group of institutions.
+Yasuko and Shigeo Hasegawa organized the "FORTRAN Research Seminar" in Kyoto in 1963, which later developed in the KCG Group.
 There was an urgent need to have this kind of research group studying programming languages.
 However, there were neither accessible computer equipment nor books on computing in bookstores and FORTRAN could be used in Japan on a few computers which at that time were all imported.
 Under the ill-equipped environment of those times, Yasuko Hasegawa, the incumbent KCG president, struggled to develop a computer education system.
 In 1986, KCG co-founder Shigeo Hasegawa died at the age of 56.

 From Kyoto’s FORTRAN Research Seminar to The Kyoto Software Research Seminar

 The FORTRAN Research Seminar was started as the independent seminar which studied the uses and applications of FORTRAN.
 All the attendees were young research scientists from Kyoto University.
 "The FORTRAN Research Seminar" was renamed as the "Kyoto Software Research Seminar".

 The uses of software was studied from a wider perspective, as the Kyoto Software Research Seminar group took in members not only from the academic community but from various sectors of society and subsequently the members found themselves involved in various educational activities.

 The latter part of 1960s saw the emergence of Japanese made computers.
 By using the locally made "HITAC-10" computer, the seminar group was able to conduct courses on programming and as students increased, Hasegawa’s group had to rent an extra room as a computer laboratory.

 In 1969, the "Kyoto Software Research Seminar" was renamed as "Kyoto Computer Gakuin".
 In the subsequent years, computer facilities of the school rapidly increased with the growing demand for computer education.